August 26th, 2020 | Carpet

 Pet & Flood is used where urine odour is the main cause of complaint.

-Pet & Flood contains all the ingredients required to neutralize uric crystals, kill the bacteria and neutralize the mal-odour.
+Pet & Flood contains all the ingredients required to neutralize uric crystals, kill the bacteria and neutralize the mal-odour molecules.
 It will in many cases also remove or lighten the stain.
 Because urine often penetrates far beneath the surface of the carpet, the “wet-out plus water claw” technique with Pet & Flood is often used with great success.
 One-off urine spills or lesser affected areas may be treated with less volume of solution and extracted with a carpet wand.

 Spotaway U is used where the urine stain is the main cause of complaint.